 Mediated literature searching service

-The library performs more comprehensive literature searches, such as systematic searches, subject to time availability.
+The library performs more comprehensive literature searches subject to time availability.
 The searches are performed in collaboration between librarians and researchers and require a continuous dialogue.
 Please contact us and we will discuss the possibilities for further cooperation.

 - conducting a systematic overview (as above, and in addition methodological support based on evidence-based practice).